Skip to content

 2. Make a list of questions for hospital staff.

-3. Organise for someone to pick you up from hospital or check if the hospital can organise for transport.
+3. Organise for someone to pick you up from hospital or check if the hospital can organise transport for you.

 Phone icon We're here to help